Tatsuru-Kikuchi/Post-Quantum-Cryptography/README.md

 liboqs
 ======

-liboqs is a C library for quantum-resistant cryptographic algorithms.
+liboqs is a C library for post-quantum cryptographic algorithms.

 Overview
 --------

-The **Quantum Resistant Ledger (QRL) for XRPL project** has the goal of developing and prototyping quantum-resistant cryptography.
+The **Post-Quantum Cryptography (PQC) for XRPL project** has the goal of developing and prototyping post-quantum cryptography.

-**liboqs** is an open source C library for quantum-resistant cryptographic algorithms.  liboqs initially focuses on key exchange algorithms.  liboqs provides a common API suitable for post-quantum key exchange algorithms, and will collect together various implementations.  liboqs will also include a test harness and benchmarking routines to compare performance of post-quantum implementations.
+**liboqs** is an open source C library for post-quantum cryptographic algorithms. liboqs initially focuses on key exchange algorithms. liboqs provides a common API suitable for post-quantum key exchange algorithms, and will collect together various implementations. liboqs will also include a test harness and benchmarking routines to compare performance of post-quantum implementations.

 QRL will also include integrations into application-level protocols to provide easy prototyping of quantum-resistant cryptography.
 Our first integration is in OpenSSL:

-- **Quantum-Resistant-Ledger-for-XRPL/openssl** is an integration of liboqs into OpenSSL 1.0.2.
+- **Post-Quantum-Cryptography/openssl** is an integration of liboqs into OpenSSL 1.0.2.
 The goal of this integration is to provide easy prototyping of quantum-resistant ledger for XRPL.
 The integration should not be considered "production quality".

 Contents
 --------